Please enable JavaScript to ensure auto alt text generation works properly

 If you've been using Indeed's built-in one-way interview to screen high-volume applicants, you may have noticed it's gone.
-This guide covers what a one-way interview actually is, what happened with Indeed's version, and how to replace it with external software without slowing your funnel.
+This guide covers what a one-way interview actually is, what happened with Indeed's version, and how to replace it with AI-assisted screening software without slowing your funnel.

 What is a one-way video interview?

 A one-way (asynchronous) video interview is a pre-recorded screen where candidates answer the same structured questions on their own time.
-You review later — with transcripts, summaries, and scores instead of live calls.
+You review later with transcripts, summaries, and scores instead of live calls.
+Many modern screening platforms also include AI-resistant assessments (personality, situational judgment, environment fit) alongside video to give you more signal before the first conversation.

 You'll also see it called a self-paced video interview or async interview.
 Same thing: you send questions, candidates record, you review on your schedule.